psychemedia/storytelling-notes/unforeseen-nonsense.md

 "Bless me, what a lot I know!
 Wasn't that a fine story?
 Now it's your turn to tell me (for I fain would know) which of the three ought to marry her? and I wish you joy of your answer."

-He pretends to reflect, and says at length, " Which should marry her?
+He pretends to reflect, and says at length, "Which should marry her?
 Which should marry her?
 Why the astrologer should marry her!"

 Then the Princess was in such a torment of indignation, that she uttered such shrieks as made the windows shake.
-It was, " Spill egg, or burst!"
+It was, "Spill egg, or burst!"

 "I have you now!" says the Prince.